Safety of people and property

 Self-assess that your clearing is within the parameters of this activity.

 Engage a plant health expert to undertake a written assessment report prior to clearing.
 Plant health expert means a person holding a Certificate V in Horticulture (Arbor-culture) or a comparable or higher qualification.
+A list of Arborists that are trained to undertaken a plant health assessment can be found on the Accredited Consultants page.

 Submit the assessment report of plant health to the Native Vegetation Council (NVC), via firstname.lastname@example.org (unless it is an emergency situation).